At a glance…

 The IVHQ Italy Program is located in Naples, the capital city of the Campania region in Southern Italy.
+Volunteers are required to fly into Naples International Airport (NAP), which is a 2 hour flight from most major airports in Britain.
 Volunteer placements are located throughout the wider city area of Naples.
 The program begins on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 2 weeks to 12 weeks.

 IVHQ also offers a separate volunteer program in Rome, the capital city of Italy and home to the Colosseum.
 If you are interested in volunteering in Rome, you can learn more about the Rome volunteer program here.

 The city of Naples has a high student drop-out rate, with many young people choosing to leave their education early in favour of finding work on the streets.
 Parts of Naples have few opportunities for tutoring or extra-curricular activities to keep children engaged and learning.

 As a volunteer on the Teaching English project in Italy, you will help address this gap by either assisting local teachers during the day at a public school, or working on an after school program, organising activities and workshops to help children improve their English language abilities.

 This project is well suited to volunteers who are passionate about working with young learners to help improve their English language skills, while also developing their interests and life ambitions.